dfki-ric/pytransform3d/doc/source/rotations.rst

 (SO: special orthogonal group).
 The minimum number of components that are required to describe any rotation from :math:`SO(3)` is 3.
-However, there is no representation that is non-redundant, continuous and free of singularities.
+However, there is no representation that is non-redundant, continuous, and free of singularities.
 We will now take a closer look at competing representations of rotations and the orientations they can describe.